To make a film means to be a producer, requiring a combination of the art and techniques of film narration and the tricks of finance.

 Develop the skills you need to light any shooting situation in this course with audio and video professional, Artist Henry, A.K.A Kiwasonic introduces you to a few extra pieces of gear that will make your job easier and then shows how to light indoor and outdoor spaces, supplement daylight, and work with what you've got, whether it's dimmer switches or lampshades.

-Proline Film Academy's industry partnerships make sure your course is always up to date, and provide you with opportunities and contacts.
+Proline Film Academy's industry partnerships also makes sure your course is always up to date, and provide you with opportunities and contacts.

 [A] - All creatives with a passion for visual communication and artists who would like to get a Profession introduction to film looks.